AlmirFigueiredo/Data_Structers/README.md

-# Data Structures with C++
+# Data Structures Learning Repository

-This repository contains my study materials and exercises for understanding data structures in-depth using C++.

-## Introduction

-In this repository, I will be sharing code snippets, notes, and exercise solutions as I progress through my deep dive into data structures.
-The primary language for this study is C++ due to its efficiency and the granular control it offers, which is crucial for understanding the underlying concepts of data structures.

-## Contents

-1. Arrays
-2. Linked Lists
-3. Stacks and Queues
-4. Trees
-5. Graphs
-6. Hashing
-7. Heaps
-8. Advanced Topics

-Each of these sections will be updated with notes and code snippets as I learn about them.
+Welcome to my learning repository for Data Structures.
+The main goal of this project is to dive deep into the core concepts of data structures using C++, starting from basic concepts like arrays and gradually moving towards more complex structures like trees and graphs.

+As part of the learning process, I will be writing comprehensive tests for each data structure I implement using Google Test.
+This will not only help solidify my understanding of these data structures but will also provide valuable practice in writing good tests.

-## Getting Started
+## Repository Structure

-To run these examples on your machine, you will need a C++ compiler.
-I am using [GCC](https://gcc.gnu.org/install/index.html), but any modern C++ compiler should work.
+The repository is structured as follows:

+- `Arrays/`: Contains implementations and tests for array-related data structures.
+- `LinkedLists/`: Contains implementations and tests for linked list data structures.
+- `Stacks/`: Contains implementations and tests for stack data structures.
+- `Queues/`: Contains implementations and tests for queue data structures.
+- `Trees/`: Contains implementations and tests for tree data structures.
+- `Graphs/`: Contains implementations and tests for graph data structures.

+Each directory contains the implementation code, along with a corresponding `README.md` file that explains the data structure and its functionality.
+Additionally, a `Test/` directory within each data structure directory contains the test files for that particular data structure.

-## Usage
+## Running the Tests

-1. Clone the repository
-2. Navigate to the directory containing the file you want to run
-3. Compile the .cpp file using your C++ compiler
-4. Run the resulting executable
+The tests are written using the Google Test framework.
+To run the tests, navigate to the respective data structure's `Test/` directory and use the command `make` to compile the tests, followed by `./runTests` to execute them.

+Please note that you will need to have Google Test installed on your machine to run these tests.
+You can find installation instructions [here](https://github.com/google/googletest/blob/master/googletest/README.md).

-## Contribution
+## Contributing

-While this repository is primarily for my personal use, I welcome suggestions and improvements.
-Feel free to open an issue or submit a pull request!
+While this is primarily a personal learning project, I am open to any suggestions or improvements!
+Please feel free to create an issue or submit a pull request if you have any ideas.

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.